The Oxford Murders (film): Plot

 The police, thinking that the killer is obsessed with Seldom, believe that he means to target the bus which Seldom and the other mathematicians are travelling in.
 However, the killer, as Martin realises, is actually the man he had met at the hospital.
 The man is a bus driver for a school for developmentally challenged children.
 Seeing the students as unfit to live and wanting to provide organ donors to save his own daughter's life, he blows up the bus, killing the children and himself.
 Afterwards, the police theorise that he had planned to escape the blast alive and had committed the other murders to present the deaths of the schoolchildren as the work of a serial murderer, thus shifting any blame from himself.

 Afterwards, Lorna and Martin prepare to leave Oxford.
 However, Martin realises that Seldom has been lying to him the entire time.
 As Lorna leaves in disgust, Martin travels to meet Seldom.
 He explains what he has worked out.

 Beth, wanting to be relieved of the responsibility of caring for her mother, had murdered the old woman as the police had initially suspected.
 In a panic, she had called Seldom, who came over to help cover up the crime.
 But Seldom arrived just as Martin did and so could not clean up the crime scene.
 Instead, he invented the story about receiving a note from the killer to direct suspicion away from Beth.
 The man at the hospital had died of natural causes with Seldom merely creating a false injection mark and leaving a symbol behind.
 The death of the musician at the concert was a fortuitous accident which Seldom took advantage of.

 Seldom argues that while he did indeed lie, his actions resulted in no deaths.
 However, Martin points out that the bus bomber took his inspiration from Seldom's string of murders.
 Seldom counters that all actions have consequences, some unintentional, and that one of Martin's casual remarks to Beth had led to her murdering her mother.

 Mathematical and philosophical references

 The characters debate several mathematical, physical and philosophical concepts such as logical series, Wittgenstein's rule-following paradox, Heisenberg's Principle of Uncertainty, Gödel's Theorem, circles, the Vesica Piscis, the possibility of perfect crime, Fermat's Last Theorem and its proof by Professor Wiles, the Taniyama conjecture, the tetraktys and the Pythagoreans.
-There are references, also, of the Butterfly effect.
+There are references, also, to the Butterfly effect.